 DUI can be charged as a felony in California in 3 situations: when the DUI is a 4th offense within a 10-year period, when the driver has a prior felony DUI, or when the driver causes an accident in which another person is injured or killed.

-Driving under the influence of alcohol or drugs in California is typically a misdemeanor offense.
-As long as there were no "aggravating factors", you will likely be charged with misdemeanor "simple DUI" when facing your first, second, or third time DUI case.
+In all other instances, DUI is a misdemeanor offense.
+As long as there were no "aggravating factors", a motorist is charged with misdemeanor "simple DUI" when facing a first, second, or third time DUI case.

 ∗It should be noted that numbers (1) and (2) above could potentially be charged as misdemeanor offenses at the discretion of the prosecutor.
 Because this is unlikely and rarely the case, this article exclusively deals with DUI offenses as felonies.